kali-linex/linex/Documentation/filesystems/ntfs.rst

 Overview
 ========

-Linux-NTFS comes with a number of user-space programs known as ntfsprogs.
+Linex-NTFS comes with a number of user-space programs known as ntfsprogs.
 These include mkntfs, a full-featured ntfs filesystem format utility, ntfsundelete used for recovering files that were unintentionally deleted from an NTFS volume and ntfsresize which is used to resize an NTFS partition.